Bolesławiec railway station: Pre World War II

 In 1906, a railway line opened to Nowa Wieś Grodziska.
 Seven years after the opening of the railway towards Nowa Wieś Grodziska, a similar local railway to Modła was launched in 1913.
 Trains terminated at Bolesławiec Wschód lit.
 'Bolesławiec West'.
 Both railway lines were dismantled by 2008.

 The two private companies operating the railways merged into one in 1921, under the name Bunzlauer Kleinbahn AG (Kolejka Bolesławiecka) lit.
 'Bolesławiec railway'.

 Post World War II

 After World War II, the area past the Lusatian Neisse and Oder rivers came under Polish administration.
 As a result, the station was taken over by Polish State Railways and was renamed to Bolesławiec.

 The Miłkowice–Jasień railway to the station was electrified on 23 December 1985.

 On 6 April 2020, Polish State Railways signed a contract for the full renovation of the station building.
 The new renovated station building opened in May 2022.

 Train services

-Train services are operated by Koleje Dolnośląskie, PKP Intercity and Polregio.
+Train services are operated by Lower Silesian Railways, PKP Intercity and Polregio.
 Until mid-December 2014 the station was also served by EuroCity "Wawel", which used to run once daily between Berlin Hauptbahnhof and Wrocław Główny.

 The station is served by the following service(s):